-If you enjoy using the Campus Center, to eat at Barbara’s Place, or for recreation, TV, the Learning Enhancement Center, labs, classrooms, or your office space, you might appreciate knowing that approximately two-thirds of the names on the donor wall in the Campus Center, which recognizes gifts of $10,000 or more to that $26 million project, are alumni.
+If you enjoy using the Campus Center, to eat at Barbara’s Place, or for recreation, TV, the Academic Success Center, labs, classrooms, or your office space, you might appreciate knowing that approximately two-thirds of the names on the donor wall in the Campus Center, which recognizes gifts of $10,000 or more to that $26 million project, are alumni.

 Students entering the university starting next year will benefit from nearly $400,000 that has already been pledged to help launch the La Verne Experience – a distinctive new educational approach that will begin for new students in Fall 2012.
 Approximately half of the $400,000 pledged is from alumni and staff.

 If you are a student asked to give to the Spotted Pig campaign; if you are a faculty member, staff member, or graduate; or if you are a parent, trustee, or friend in the community, I hope that when you are asked to give, you will seriously consider how you can help students today and in the future, through your own gift.
 If you do not choose to make a gift now, or every time you are asked, that is your choice.